Updated on Apr 1, 2026

 Quad tuner

-We started taking pre-orders for our quad-tuner model in August 2025 and plan to ship it in early 2026.
-However, using our distributed architecture, you can have as many tuners as you want, and each device gives you an extra HDMI output to take advantage of 4K, HDR, and Dolby Atmos.
+We started taking pre-orders for our quad-tuner model in July 2025 and plan to ship it by June 2026.
+However, using our distributed architecture, you can have as many tuners as you want, and each device gives you an extra HDMI output to take advantage of HDR, Dolby Atmos and 4K.
 We do not transcode the video or audio when we transport content over the home network.
 This means that you see the original and highest quality video without any down resolution or transcoding of video or Dolby audio to PCM stereo.
 You can design your own home-DVR system with as many tuners as you want.

 DVR client box or smart TV app?